yevhen/Streamstone/README.md

 ## Streamstone

-Streamstone is a small library focused around building scalable event-sourced solutions on top of Windows Azure Table Storage.
+Streamstone is a small library targeted at building scalable event-sourced solutions on top of Windows Azure Table Storage.
 The API is specifically tailored for ease of consumption from within DDD/CQRS style applications.

 ## Main features